tom-tan/cwl-template-for-vscode/README.md

 - A template for `cwltest`

 ## Supported CI services
+This template provides configurations for several CI services.
+All you have to do is just integrating your repository with CI services.
+Each CI service executes tests listed in `test.yml` by using `cwltest`.

 Replace `$USER` with your account name and `$REPO` with your repository name.
 - Travis CI
   ```markdown